 Gatekeeper offers a choice of global locations to make sure that your data can be kept in compliant fashion.
 You can choose from five global instances:

-Gatekeeper's five global instances, covering the US, APAC and Europe
+Gatekeeper's four global instances, covering the US, APAC and Europe

 Not only that, Gatekeeper is ISO 27001 certified and regularly commissions independent penetration testing to make sure that our systems remain entirely secure for our customers.